Frieze Art Fair

 Frieze Art Fair under construction in Regent's Park, in 2009.

 Frieze Art Fair is an annual contemporary art fair first held in 2003 in London's Regent's Park.
 Developed by the founders of the contemporary art magazine Frieze, the fair has since expanded to include editions in four cities, in addition to acquiring several other art fairs.

-Following the original Frieze Art Fair (also referred to as Frieze London), the fair added Frieze Masters (2012), also in London, dedicated to art made before the year 2000; Frieze New York (2012); Frieze Los Angeles (2019); and Frieze Seoul (2022).
+Following the original Frieze Art Fair (also referred to as Frieze London), the fair added Frieze Masters (2012), also in London, dedicated to art made before the year 2000; Frieze New York (2012); Frieze Los Angeles (2019); Frieze Seoul (2022); and Frieze Abu Dhabi (2026).
 In 2023, Frieze acquired The Armory Show in New York, and EXPO Chicago.

 In 2016, American holding company Endeavor acquired a majority stake in Frieze.
 In 2025, the co-founder of Endeavor, Ari Emanuel, is set to buy Frieze in a deal valued at $200 million.

 History

 Frieze magazine was launched in 1991 by Amanda Sharp, Matthew Slotover, and artist Tom Gidley.
 The magazine was initially conceived of as an alternative to more established art publications like Artforum, and drew contributors like Hilton Als, Peter Schjeldahl, and Lynne Tillman.

 In 2003, Slotover and Sharp parted ways with Gidley and launched Frieze Art Fair.
 Early editions of the fair saw steady increases in attendance, rising from 27,700 at the first fair to 105,000 in 2016.
 Frieze has been noted for being among the first art fairs to implement practices like commissioning works from artists and holding artist talks during the fair.
 Multiple writers have stated that the original Frieze Art Fair helped unite London's art scene, which was gaining in prominence after significant investments in institutions like the Tate Modern.
 Despite high attendance, it was suggested in 2006 that only 20% of the fair's 68,000 visitors intend to buy work.
 Frieze stopped self-reporting sales figures in 2006, claiming that the figures were not accurate given that many sales happen in private or following the end of the fair's run.
 In 2007, Gavin Brown’s Enterprise booth at Frieze was transformed into a flea market, showcasing the fair's willingness to embrace immersive art experiences.
 Since the mid-2000s, auction houses like Christie's, Sotheby's and Phillips have expanded their mid-season contemporary sales to coincide with Frieze London.

 In 2010, Slotover participated in a formal debate at London's Saatchi Gallery with artists including Jasper Joffe on the subject of whether "art fairs are about money."
 Joffe claimed that his criticisms of Frieze and Slotover led to his work being banned from the fair that year.